registries

 be a 409 Conflict.

-It is similar to /v2/registry/validate-name
+It is similar to /v2/registry/validate-name and exists for backward compatibility.

 EXEC digitalocean.container_registry.registries.registries_validate_name